pashaDadenko/flightClub/README.md

 For a complete list of dependencies and dev dependencies, check the `package.json` file in the project.

-## Contributing

-We welcome contributions from the community.
-If you'd like to contribute to this project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-Thank you for checking out Flight Club Limited Sneakers!
+Thank you for checking out Flight Club!
 We hope you find the perfect pair of limited edition sneakers.
 If you have any questions or feedback, feel free to reach out to us on [Telegram](https://t.me/pschPvl), [VK](https://vk.com/pashaye), or [Instagram](https://instagram.com/pschpvl).
-Помимо этого базового шаблона, вы можете добавить более подробную информацию,